universitytheater/utheater.github.io/_shows/2023/spring/be-more-chill.md

     bio: "is a second-year TAPS and Data Science double-major.
 Her other UT MainStage credits are *The Heirs* (Stage Manager), *The Trail to Oregon!* (Assistant Director/Dramaturg), *Romeo & Juliet* (Co-Production Manager), *Marian, or the True Tale of Robin Hood* (Assistant Director/Dramaturg), *MacBeth in Space* (Dramaturg), *The Laramie Project* (SM Collective™), and *Twelfth Night* (Pre-Production Manager).
 She is also currently serving her second term on Committee and helps run the UT social media.
 Her upcoming UT projects are *The Taming of the Shrew* (Stage Manager), *Falsettos* (Dramaturg), and *Strings Attached* (Co-Director/Choreographer).
 She would like to tell the crew she loves them and thank the actors for putting up with her ballet corrections, party shenanigans, and STEM-related questions.
 Eleni’s Co-SQUIPs are her childhood ballet teacher, Dimitra Kouremeti, and her favorite UChicago YouTuber, Reese Klemm, the only two real-life people she lets tell her what to do."
   - name: Guilherme Galhardo
     role: Co-Vocal Director
     bio: is a fourth-year Comparative Human Development major, and is very excited to be returning to UT for their second production.
 Gui has previously vocal directed for *Trail to Oregon!*, and he's very excited for you to enjoy all of the actors' hard work over these last few months!
-Gui would like to thank their assistant vocal directors Isabel Schmitz and Emma Herzig, stage managers Ariana Baginski and Danielle Yablonovskiy, actor Maggie Reyes (Jeremy) for stepping up and doing a fantastic job as our lead, and their boyfriend, Bryant, for helping keep their head on their shoulders and for his tireless love and support during the entire production process.
+Gui would like to thank their co-vocal director Isabel Schmitz and assistant Emma Herzig, stage managers Ariana Baginski and Danielle Yablonovskiy, actor Maggie Reyes (Jeremy) for stepping up and doing a fantastic job as our lead, and their boyfriend, Bryant, for helping keep their head on their shoulders and for his tireless love and support during the entire production process.
+His co-SQUIPS would be SZA and Megan Thee Stallion.
   - name: Isabel Schmitz
     role: Co-Vocal Director
     bio: ", soprano, is a fourth-year undergraduate studying Music and Comparative Human Development.
-Opera: Ensemble in *HMS Pinafore* (Gilbert and Sullivan Opera Company), Chorus in *Suor Angelica*/Opera Scenes Showcase at Music on Site 2022 (Wichita, KS), Barbarina in *Le Nozze di Figar*o* (AAMA Salzburg 2022), chorus in *Hänsel und Gretel* (Berlin Opera Academy 2021).
+Opera: Ensemble in *HMS Pinafore* (Gilbert and Sullivan Opera Company), Chorus in *Suor Angelica*/Opera Scenes Showcase at Music on Site 2022 (Wichita, KS), Barbarina in *Le Nozze di Figaro* (AAMA Salzburg 2022), chorus in *Hänsel und Gretel* (Berlin Opera Academy 2021).
 Singing, acting, and (assistant) vocal directing in various UT shows.
 Upcoming: senior solo voice recital (May 14, 2023), Zweite Knabe in *Zauberflöte* / Despina role study in *Così fan tutte* (BOA 2023).
 Voice: Patrice Michaels.
 UChicago Motet Choir: soprano section leader, featured soloist.
 Voice teacher and Communications Director for the South Side Free Music Program."
   - name: Ophelia Dominguez
     role: Co-Music Director/Conductor
     bio: is a second-year Biology and Anthropology double-major.
 She has previously worked on *Trail To Oregon!* (Synthesizer), and *Perfect Match* (Music Director).
 In her free time she enjoys baking bread, tap dancing, and stroking stingrays.